jaijain96/k8s_experiments/notes/kubernetes-components.md

 Dashboard is a web-based UI that allows users to manage and troubleshoot applications running in the cluster, as well as the cluster itself.

-### Container Resource Monitoring
+### `Container` Resource Monitoring

-Container Resource Monitoring records generic time-series metrics about containers in a central database, and provides a UI for browsing that data.
+`Container` Resource Monitoring records generic time-series metrics about `Container`s in a central database, and provides a UI for browsing that data.

 ### Cluster-level Logging

-A cluster-level logging mechanism is responsible for saving container logs to a central log store with search/browsing interface.
+A cluster-level logging mechanism is responsible for saving `Container` logs to a central log store with search/browsing interface.

 ### Network Plugins

-Network plugins are software components that implement the container network interface (CNI) specification.
+Network plugins are software components that implement the `Container` network interface (CNI) specification.
 They are responsible for allocating IP addresses to `Pod`s and enabling them to communicate with each other within the cluster.